viiskalipus/work-time-counter/README.md

 at specific tasks.

 ## Functional requirements
-- Pressing start/continue button begins counting and displaying time elapsed.
+- Pressing start button begins counting and displaying time elapsed.
-- Pressing pause/reset button pauses time counting.
+- Pressing pause button pauses time counting.
-- Pressing start/continue button again continues the counting from where it was left.
-- Pressing pause/reset button again while paused resets the counter from zero, which represents that your "work day is over".
+- Pressing reset button resets the counter to zero.
 - User can write at any point their current task and when pressing OK button, they change the message to the log.
-- Log is displayed (if possible) and saved into a log file with the name of current day and user set name, like a work profile (if possible).
+- Log is displayed and saved into a log file with the name of current day and user set name, like a work profile.
 - Log is saved automatically into a file every time it's updated.

 ## Not required functionality